inclind/cantilever/README.md

 ## Installation

-* Place cantilever folder inside of ~/.terminus/plugins
+* Clone or copy cantilever inside of ~/.terminus/plugins
 * CanCommand.php must be executable to run

 ## Examples